slackapi/node-slack-sdk/docs/_main/getting_started.md

 a tiny sliver.
 Your users (and their IT admins) will have opinions about which data your app should access, and only agree to install the app if the data permissions seem reasonable, so we recommend finding the scope(s) with the least amount of privilege for your app's needs.
 In this guide we will use the Web API to post a message.
 The scope required for this is called [`chat:write`](https://api.slack.com/scopes/chat:write).
-Use the dropdown under the "Bot Token Scopes" header and add the scope, then click
+Scroll down to "Bot Token Scopes", ensure this section is expanded, then click "Add an OAuth Scope", find the
-"Save Changes".
+[`chat:write`](https://api.slack.com/scopes/chat:write) scope and select it to add it to your app.

 Now our app has described which scope it desires in the workspace, but we haven't added it to your workspace yet.
 To install your app, scroll up to the top of the page and click the **Install to Workspace** button.
 You'll be taken to the app installation page.
 This page is where you grant the bot user permission to install the app in your development workspace with specific capabilities.